JasmineART/Yaya/server/RENDER_NETWORK_CONFIG.md

 **If payments fail:**
 1. Check Render service is running
-2. Verify STRIPE_SECRET environment variable is set
+2. Verify STRIPE_SECRET_KEY environment variable is set
 3. Check CORS errors in browser console
 4. Verify Stripe API key is not IP-restricted (unless you added Render IPs)